rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 #### Possible Applications:

-- **Network discovery automation:** Demonstrates how to automatically identify active devices on a network using Zabbix and how to import this data into Netbox, reducing manual effort in asset mapping.
+- **Network Discovery Automation:** Demonstrates how to automatically identify active devices on a network using Zabbix and how to import this data into Netbox, reducing manual effort in asset mapping.

-- **Training in NetDevOps and inventory management:** Excellent for training professionals in modern network operations practices, focusing on tool integration via API and automation of infrastructure documentation.
+- **NetDevOps and Inventory Management Training:** Excellent for training professionals in modern network operations practices, focusing on tool integration via API and automation of infrastructure documentation.

-- **Creation of a centralized device repository:** Enables building a reliable database about the network in real-time, from information discovered via SNMP and documented in Netbox.
+- **Centralized Device Repository Creation:** Enables building a reliable database of real-time network data, from information discovered via SNMP and documented in Netbox.

-- **Study of Zabbix + Netbox integration via API:** Allows exploring the use of RESTful APIs to synchronize information between monitoring and network asset management tools.
+- **Study of Zabbix + Netbox Integration via API:** Allows exploring the use of RESTful APIs to synchronize information between monitoring and network asset management tools.

-- **Teaching SNMP discovery and centralized management:** Provides a practical experience for students and professionals to understand how network data collection (interfaces, IPs, manufacturers, etc.) occurs and how this data is handled by management tools.
+- **SNMP Discovery and Centralized Management Teaching:** Provides practical experience for students and professionals to understand how network data (interfaces, IPs, manufacturers, etc.) is collected and how this data is processed by management tools.

 ---

 ## :material-tools: **3.
 Requirements**
 ### :material-alert: 3.1 Prerequisites